 - The Royal Conservatory of Music (273 Bloor Street W)

 There are some great eats in the area, and not all are student-focused — although there are the food trucks on St. George.
-Just West of the University is the Annex neighbourhood, with some of the best restaurants on Bloor Street that the city has to offer and very much worth the ten-minute walk over.
+Just West of the University is the Annex neighbourhood, with some of the best restaurants that the city has to offer and very much worth the ten-minute walk.

 - Bar Mercurio, 270 Bloor Street W (416) 960-3877